 - Have heating equipment and chimneys inspected by a professional every year before cold weather sets in.

 Keep anything that burns at least three feet away from heating equipment, like the furnace, fireplace, wood stove, or portable space heaters.

 Have a three-foot “kid-free zone” around open fires and space heaters.
 Remember to turn portable heaters off when leaving the room or going to bed.

 Choose a heater with a thermostat and overheat protection.
 Make sure your heater has an auto shut-off to turn the heater off if it tips over.
 Plug the heater directly into the wall outlet.
 Never use an extension cord.

 The National Fire Protection Association (NFPA) provides important information on a variety of fire and life safety topics.

-- Download fire safety tip sheets covering topics such as cooking, candle safety, using wood and pellet stoves, escape planning, pet fire safety, and seasonal fire safety indoors and out.
+- Download fire safety tip sheets covering topics such as cooking, generator safety, candle safety, using wood and pellet stoves, escape planning, pet fire safety, and seasonal fire safety indoors and out.

 - NFPA also has additional safety information for people with disabilities, newcomers and provides information sheets in additional languages.

 - Children can learn about fire safety and have fun at the same time.
 Check out the home of Elmer the Safety Elephant for lots of great resources.